sammyamajumdar/react-app-v1/content/jobs/Mullen/index.md

 url: 'https://www.accenture.com'
 ---

-- Developed a Retrival Augmented Generation based GenAI solution to extract metadata and key metrics from lease contracts to speed up corporate acquisition due-diligence by 40%.
+- Worked with Accenture's Real Estate Management Group to acquire funding for a bespoke GenAI solution to speed up due-diligence across 35 corporate acquisition deals.
-- Developed a data pipeline to ingest, vectorise and store lease contract documentation in vector database to enable rapid querying during LLM processing.
-- Leverage LangChain's async methods with dynamic rate limiting to reduce LLM processing time by 90% on documents excedding 200 pages.
-- Built a responsive React dashboard to display due-dilligence metrics based on real-time user input for a HITL approach.
+- Delivered a MVP to extract key information from lengthy contract documentations with 95% accuracy leveraging Azure AI services.
+- Liased with offshore teams to strategise and support production deployment.